 Similar to much of our legal history, the idea of having a grand jury traveled across the ocean from England.
 The idea was incorporated in the Fifth Amendment to the United States Constitution.
 Later, Texas incorporated the idea of having a grand jury into its own constitution.
 The Constitution of 1876 requires a grand jury indictment for prosecution of a felony.
 Unlike felony cases, misdemeanor offenses need not undergo the grand jury process.

-Article 20.011 lists those who may be present in a grand jury room while the grand jury is conducting proceedings:
+Article 20.011 lists those who may be present in a jury room while the jury is conducting proceedings:

 Article 19.25 of the Code of Criminal Procedure lists acceptable excuses not to serve, including: